apache/flink/docs/dev/libs/storm_compatibility.md

 There are example jars for embedded Spout and Bolt, namely `WordCount-SpoutSource.jar` and `WordCount-BoltTokenizer.jar`, respectively.
 Compare `pom.xml` to see how both jars are built.
-Furthermore, there is one example for whole Storm topologies (`WordCount-StormTopology.jar`).

 You can run each of those examples via `bin/flink run <jarname>.jar`.
 The correct entry point class is contained in each jar's manifest file.